biothings/biothings.api/docs/doc/studio_tutorial.rst

 within the **Hub**, declare a build configuration using that datasource, create a build from that configuration, then a data release and finally instantiate a new API service and use it to query our data.

-The whole source code is available at `https://github.com/sirloon/pharmgkb`_, each branch pointing to a specific step in this tutorial.
+The whole source code is available at https://github.com/sirloon/pharmgkb, each branch pointing to a specific step in this tutorial.

 Input data
 ^^^^^^^^^^

-For this tutorial, we will use several input files provided by `PharmGKB`_, freely available in their `download`_ section, under "Annotation data":
+For this tutorial, we will use several input files provided by `PharmGKB <https://www.pharmgkb.org/>`_, freely available in their `download <https://www.pharmgkb.org/downloads>`_ section, under "Annotation data":

 * `annotations.zip`_: contains a file ``var_drug_ann.tsv`` about variant-gene-drug annotations.
 We'll use this file for the first part of this tutorial.
 * `drugLabels.zip`_: contains a file ``drugLabels.byGene.tsv`` describing, per gene, which drugs have an impact of them